Morpheuslabs-io/neo-sample-python-sc/README.md

  Needs Dynamic Invoke: False
            Is Payable: False
 {
-    "hash": "0xb6730fd741b632401f89020409c6c0415d97dcee", //script hash of contract
+    "hash": "0xb6730fd741b632401f89020409c6c0415d97dcee", //script hash of the smart contract "script": "011ac56b6a00527ac46a51527ac4586a52527ac4074e4744205045546a53527ac4034e50546a54527ac46a00c30b746f74616c537570706c79876406006c7566616a00c3046e616d65876409006a53c36c7566616a00c30673796d626f6c8764...
-    "script": "011ac56b6a00527ac46a51527ac4586a52527ac4074e4744205045546a53527ac4034e50546a54527ac46a00c30b746f74616c537570706c79876406006c7566616a00c3046e616d65876409006a53c36c7566616a00c30673796d626f6c8764...
 ```
-4. Test invoke smart contract
+4. Test the smart contract

-Use the command "sc invoke {script_hash} {paramters}"
+Invoke the smart contract function using the command "sc invoke {script_hash} {paramters}"

-Example (please replace the hash in the command with the hash in your smart contract):
+Example (please replace the script hash in the command with the hash in your smart contract):
 ```
 neo> sc invoke 0xb6730fd741b632401f89020409c6c0415d97dcee add 02 03
 ```

+Below is an example of the test result:

 ```
 Test invoke successful